Music theory

 Please ensure that you can be reached at the email address entered in your profile throughout the entire application process.
 If there are any changes, please update your profile yourself.

-The examination consists of a written and an oral part.
-Both parts of the examination must be passed in order to pass.
+The entrance examination consists of a written and an oral part.
+Both parts of the examination must be assessed positively in order to pass.

 Written examination (180 min)